tecangenomics/nudup/README.md

  2) FASTQ file (ie: the Index FASTQ) that contains the molecular tag sequence for each read name in the corresponding SAM/BAM file as either a) the read sequence or b) in the FASTQ entry header name.
-If the index FASTQ read length is 6, 8, 12, 14, or 16nt long as expected for NuGEN products, the molecular tag sequence to be extracted from the read according to -s and -l parameters, otherwise the molecular tag will be extracted from the header of the FASTQ entry.
+If the index FASTQ read length is 6, 8, 12, 14, or 16nt long as expected for Tecan products, the molecular tag sequence to be extracted from the read according to -s and -l parameters, otherwise the molecular tag will be extracted from the header of the FASTQ entry.